Skip to content

 If your profit shares are equal, incorporation is straightforward.
 If they are unequal, it is not.
 The difference between a clean incorporation and a messy one is often a single conversation with an accountant who has done this before.

-At Agency Founder Finance, we are ICAEW qualified accountants who work exclusively with agency founders.
+At Agency Founder Finance, we work exclusively with agency founders.
 We have handled partnership incorporations with every kind of profit share structure.
 We know where HMRC pushes back and how to structure the transition so that no partner gets an unexpected tax bill.

 If your agency is considering incorporation and your profit shares are not equal, get in touch before you file any paperwork.
 A 30-minute call can save you thousands in tax and months of correspondence with HMRC.